elakkad/dockerExperiment/README.md

 bucket_name: Bucket name to upload app to.
 bucket_path: Location within Bucket to upload app to.
 only_create_app_version: only create the app version, don't actually deploy it.

+Environment variables:

+ELASTIC_BEANSTALK_ENV: Elastic Beanstalk environment name which will be updated.
+Is only used if env option is omitted.
+ELASTIC_BEANSTALK_LABEL: Label name of the new version.
+ELASTIC_BEANSTALK_DESCRIPTION: Description of the new version.
+Defaults to the last commit message.